vlas-sokolov/bayesian-ngc1333/README.md

 sampling, methods to parallelize the sampling on a spectral cube, and scripts for the collection and visualization of the results.

+Evidence / Bayes factor maps, as well as MLEs of parameter estimation are available at https://doi.org/10.7910/DVN/PDH6VT

 Requirements
 ------------